alexmohr/sonyapilib/README.md

 # Sonyapilib
 Sony API lib.
-This is a python3 conversion from this project https://github.com/KHerron/SonyAPILib It may not contains all functionality which is implemented in the project from KHerron because it is used as base implementation for usage in home assistant
+This is a python3 conversion from this project https://github.com/KHerron/SonyAPILib and some things have been taken from here: https://github.com/aparraga/braviarc.
+It may not contains all functionality which is implemented in the project from KHerron because it is used as base implementation for usage in home assistant